 Touching down or landing means a load-bearing part of the aircraft (bears a significant portion of aircraft and payload weight) is in contact with the OZ and the entire flight system is a single unit.

 Landings must not result in damage to the aircraft, payload, or OZ.
-All parts, components, and assemblies must remain intact, attached to the aircraft, and in the OZ.
+All parts, components, and assemblies must remain intact, attached to the aircraft, and not contacting anything outside the OZ.

 2.9.
 Mission order and attempts